hafbau/lecture_notes/w8d2/README.md

 # W8D2 Real World React

 Hey gang, thanks for an awesome class today.
-Here are the things we covered today:
+Here are the things we covered:

 [Link to our code](https://github.com/hafbau/lecture_notes/tree/master/w8d2)